 The eight issue (2015) focused on "American Health"

-The ninth issue (2016) features a topical section on "American Youth."
+The ninth issue (2016) featured a topical section on "American Youth."

 The tenth issue, released in 2017, celebrated ten years of aspeers with an issue focusing on monstrosity, the frontier, and the apocalypse.